 Department Second in the UK for Research and Third for Student Satisfaction

 The Department is recognised internationally for both its high level of student satisfaction and the quality of its research output.
-It received an overall satisfaction rating of 98% in the latest National Student Survey; the third highest of the 184 departments offering music-related courses in the country.

-The Barber Music Library is one of the best in the country, with Special Collections centred on 20th-century English music (including Elgar - diaries, manuscript scores and early editions) and Baroque music.
+- The Barber Music Library is one of the best in the country, with Special Collections centred on 20th-century English music (including Elgar - diaries, manuscript scores and early editions) and Baroque music.

-Birmingham has one of the most beautiful campuses outside of Oxbridge, with listed red-brick buildings, extensive leisure facilities, and canal-side walking paths; all only minutes from the buzzing centre of the UK's second city with its vibrant musical life and culture possibilities.
+- Birmingham has one of the most beautiful campuses outside of Oxbridge, with listed red-brick buildings, extensive leisure facilities, and canal-side walking paths; all only minutes from the buzzing centre of the UK's second city with its vibrant musical life and culture possibilities.

-Numerous former students teach at institutions internationally and throughout the U.K., including at Harvard University, the University of Manchester, the University of Sheffield, Edinburgh University, the Royal Scottish Academy of Music and Drama, Victoria University in Wellington, New Zealand, the University of Malaysia, Concordia University in Montreal, Canada, and many more.
+- Numerous former students teach at institutions internationally and throughout the UK, including at Harvard University, the University of Manchester, the University of Sheffield, Edinburgh University, the Royal Scottish Academy of Music and Drama, Victoria University in Wellington, New Zealand, the University of Malaysia, Concordia University in Montreal, Canada, and many more.